KyleMit/CodingEverything/posts/navbar-active-class-mvc.md

 **It can**, it just seems as if this functionality wasn't included out of the box:

-![styled navabar][styled navabar]
+![styled navbar][styled navbar]

 If you plan on utilizing the bootstrap's powerful navigational layout, you should definitely add styling for the current page.
 It helps users keep track of where they are within the application and assists with navigation.

 To do so, we can add the `active` class dynamically on the shared layout by checking the current routing data.  **Here's how**: